Levaitis/crowdsec-ansible/README.md

 ## License

-GPL-2.0-or-later
+AGPL-3.0-or-later

 ## Author Information

-This role was created for use with the mash project.
+This role was created for use with the [mash project](https://github.com/mother-of-all-self-hosting/mash-playbook/tree/main) by [Leonardo Vasi](https://github.com/Levaitis).

 ## Contributing